-Assessing sales engagement program health
+Assessing sales execution program health

 Each of these four elements involves the entire funnel and multiple teams, which is why we’ve broken down the most important KPIs according to where they fit in the overall sales journey.

-From preparing and coaching your individual sales reps to handing off a closed/won account to customer success, your sales engagement program should align these internal strategies and external interactions for a cohesive buyer experience.
+From preparing and coaching your individual sales reps to handing off a closed/won account to customer success, your sales execution program should align these internal strategies and external interactions for a cohesive buyer experience.